DevWL/singleton-on-traits/README.md

 - extending another class from class that implements traits will not allow you to get modyfied instance of parent class.
 - you can only create one instance of a class
-- you can not extend from another class that implements traits and modyfie returned instance
+- you can not extend from another class that implements traits to create new instance for that class.
+It will overwrite the old one.
+For that reason instance is set to private so that it throws exception "private property access"